 Exercise addiction in itself is not an eating disorder, but this condition is closely linked to disorders like anorexia nervosa, bulimia and orthorexia (an obsession with healthy eating).
-These disorders are also associated with a high rate of substance abuse.
-The National Eating Disorders Association reports that individuals with eating disorders are four times more likely than the rest of the population to abuse alcohol or drugs.
+These disorders are also associated with a high rate of abuse alcohol or drugs.

 For some teens, exercise addiction begins with a healthy attempt to lose weight or to excel at a favorite sport.
 But the following behavioral changes may indicate that exercise has become an unhealthy obsession:

 - Your teen no longer seems to enjoy the activity but is still driven to exercise until he’s exhausted.

 - Your teen gives up other activities, including schoolwork and hobbies, in order to work out.

 - Instead of playing sports with friends, your teen begins exercising for hours alone.